scott-renny/legacy-project-archive/README.md

 These repositories demonstrate:

 - Progressive improvement in engineering practices
-- Practical problem-solving in a working homelab
+- Practical problem-solving in a production-like homelab
 - Increasing architectural and operational complexity
 - Hands-on experimentation with security and infrastructure tools
 - Continuous learning through implementation and troubleshooting